TashaTJ/PP2-snake/README.md

 * This is the heart of the game.
 The user is presented with the game area, pre-populated with a snake and apple.
 The game begins automatically on screen load and the snake begins to move to the right.
 * The touch control buttons below the game area are arranged in a diamond shape with universally recognised arrows indicating their function.
 They change the snake's direction.
-* On desktop, the arrow keys can also be used to change direction of the snake, indicated in the How To Play section on the home screen.
+* On desktop, the keyboard arrow keys can also be used to change direction of the snake, indicated in the How To Play section on the home screen.
 * Within the touch controls diamond, lies the pause button.
 This pauses the game on touch and toggles to a play button.
 On second touch the game continues from where it was.
 This feauture can't be underestimated!
 It avoids the user's bitter dissapointment should a distraction arise mid play, and cause game over.
 Now the user can pause, deal with said distraction, and get back to eating apples!
 * The score section, atop the game, indicates how many apples have been swallowed and increments by 1 to keep things simple.
 * The user can return home at any point during a live game, and from here we have the comforting familiarity of the home page and the play button can generate a new game if desired.